Crochet Baby Lovey: 12 Ideas + a Free Bunny Lovey Pattern

 9. Whale Lovey

-An ocean-themed lovey is perfect for a beachy or aquatic nursery.
+An ocean-themed lovey suits a beachy or aquatic nursery.
 A rounded whale body in soft blue or gray with a lighter belly creates a soothing, calming toy.
 The tail flukes are two flat triangles at the bottom.
 A small spout of water on top can be made with a few chain stitches in white.
 The blanket in a wavy blue and white stripe pattern completes the aquatic theme.
 This pattern is relatively simple because the whale shape uses basic rounds and minimal shaping.

 10. Dinosaur Lovey